TableVectorizer#

 {'C': 'numeric', 'B': 'datetime', 'A': 'low_cardinality'}

 Before applying the main transformer, the TableVectorizer applies several preprocessing steps, for example to detect numbers or dates that are represented as strings.
+By default, columns that contain only null values are dropped.
 Moreover, a final post-processing step is applied to all non-categorical columns in the encoder’s output to cast them to float32.
 We can inspect all the processing steps that were applied to a given column:

 >>> vectorizer.all_processing_steps_['B']